 Between May 4, 2011 and July 14, 2011, five putative class action lawsuits were filed in Santa Clara Superior Court and Alameda Superior Court in California.
 On September 12, 2011, the cases were consolidated into In Re High-Tech Employee Antitrust Litigation ("HTEAL") pending in the United States District Court for the Northern District of California, San Jose Division.
 In the consolidated complaint, Plaintiffs alleged that Adobe, along with Apple, Google, Intel, Intuit, Lucasfilm and Pixar, agreed not to recruit each other's employees in violation of Federal and state antitrust laws.
 Plaintiffs claim the alleged agreements suppressed employee compensation and deprived employees of career opportunities.
 Plaintiffs seek injunctive relief, monetary damages, treble damages, costs and attorneys fees.
 All defendants deny the allegations and that they engaged in any wrongdoing of any kind.
 On October 24, 2013, the court certified a class of all persons who worked in the technical, creative, and/or research and development fields on a salaried basis in the United States for one or more of the following: (a) Apple from March 2005 through December 2009; (b) Adobe from May 2005 through December 2009; (c) Google from March 2005 through December 2009; (d) Intel from March 2005 through December 2009; (e) Intuit from June 2007 through December 2009; (f) Lucasfilm from January 2005 through December 2009; or (g) Pixar from January 2005 through December 2009, excluding retail employees, corporate officers, members of the boards of directors, and senior executives of all defendants.
-In our fiscal quarter ended February 28, 2014 we accrued a loss contingency of \$10.0 million associated with this matter.
-Trial in this matter is scheduled for May 2014.
+During the second quarter of fiscal 2014, the parties reached a settlement to resolve this lawsuit, subject to the Court's approval.
+On May 22, 2014, the parties jointly submitted a settlement agreement for the Court's preliminary approval.
+We accrued a loss contingency of \$10.0 million associated with this matter during the first quarter of fiscal 2014.